UCMJ Article 134

 Understanding Article 83 (Malingering) of the UCMJ

-Maximum Possible Punishments for violations of Article 83
+Maximum Possible Punishments for Violations of Article 83

 How do you defend against Article 83 Malingering charges?

 When you are facing the combined resources of the military as well as the current cultural climate, you need to be prepared to defend your career and your freedom.
 Crisp and Associates, LLC has a team of experienced trial attorneys who have won these cases.
-This team includes the firm’s founder, Jonathan Crisp, a highly respected former Army JAG with over 23 years of experience in military law and a sought-after speaker and lecturer on military law.
-Donald Gordon has litigated cases before the Discharge Review Board, the Board for Correction of Military Records, and the Board for Correction of Naval Records regarding a wide variety of matters and a diverse background of clients
+This team includes the firm’s founder, Jonathan Crisp, a highly respected former Army JAG with over 23 years of experience in military law and a sought-after speaker and lecturer on martial law.
+Donald Gordon has litigated cases before the Discharge Review Board, the Board for Correction of Military Records, and the Board for Correction of Naval Records regarding various matters and a diverse background of clients.